Breast Augmentation at Tampa Bay Plastic Surgery

 The incisions are closed.
 The incisions are closed with layered sutures, skin adhesive, or surgical tape.
 You will receive detailed instructions regarding incision care and ways to minimize the risk of scarring.
 Over time, the incision lines fade from red to silver.
 Typically the dressings are removed 24 hrs after surgery and the patients are allowed to shower.
 No external sutures are used so no suture removal is needed since they absorb on their own under the skin.

 Recovery begins.
 All patients go home the same day of their surgery.
 We ask that your chaperone stays with you to ensure you are as comfortable as possible.
 Most people go back to work the following several days after surgery.
-Results will be visible immediately and will be finalized in two to three months once the swelling goes down and the surrounding tissues acclimate to the new implant shape/size.
+Breast Augmentation results will be visible immediately and will be finalized in two to three months once the swelling goes down and the surrounding tissues acclimate to the new implant shape/size.

 Transformation That Fits You